bigdataethics/RawSite/content/tutorial/PythonDictionary.md

     print(len(searchkey.split()),"word dictionary does not exist.")
 ```

 Since the text of The Bible does not change, the dictionaries created will not change either.
 Instead of having to re-create the dictionaries each time we need to search for text, we could save the created dictionaries and load them directly when we need to use them.
-That is where `pickle` comes handy.
+That is where `pickle` comes in handy.

 The `pickle` module converts a python object into a byte stream that can be written to disk.
 Unpickling is the inverse operation whereby a byte stream is converted back into an object.
 These processes are also referred to as serializing and de-serializing.
 Pickle files are given the filename extension `'.pkl'`.
 Each dictionary can be saved in a separate pickle file or all the dictionaries could be saved in the same file.
+To save the object use `pickle.dump`.

 ```python
 import pickle